 1.)
-Water early
+Water early!

 If you live in Kansas City, the morning time is the best time to water your lawn.
 Watering in the morning allows plenty of time for the water to soak into the soil before evaporating from the afternoon heat.
-There is also less wind in the morning time, which can also help prevent water droplets from drying up too quickly.
-Watering in the evening is also not a good idea.
+There is also less wind in the morning, which can also help prevent water droplets from drying up too quickly.
+Watering in the evening is not a good idea.
 Watering your lawn after 6 pm allows too much time for the water to sit and promote fungus.

 The ideal time of day to water your lawn is before 9:00 am.

 2.)
-Water deep
+Water deep.

 Healthy lawns have a root system that is about 6 inches deep.
 It is important to water long enough to moisten the soil to about that depth.
 You can check the depth of the soil moisture simply by lifting up the sod with a shovel.
-Check the soil periodically while watering for the first few times.
-Once you determine out how long it takes to moisten the soil to a depth of 6 inches, you can use that information for future irrigations.
+Check the soil periodically while watering during the first few times.
+Once you determine how long it takes to moisten the soil to a depth of 6 inches, you can use that information for future irrigations.

 Every Kansas City lawn is different, so the time it takes to reach 6 inches will vary.
-That is why it is important to test your specific lawn if you want to achieve maximal results.
+That is why it is important to test your specific lawn if you want to achieve maximum results.

 3.)
-Take it easy on the new seed
+Take it easy on the new seed.

-Heavy watering on new seed can move the seed around, and even create streams that carry the seed away.
+Heavy watering on new seed can move the seed around and even create streams that carry the seed away.
 Water new seed lightly, so the droplets are softer when they hit the ground.
 The idea isn’t to saturate the seed, but just to keep it moist enough to germinate.

 4.)
-More isn’t always better
+More isn’t always better.